raspberrypilearning/lego-robot-face/en/step_2.md

 The Pi will display:
 + what the camera is "seeing",
 + the name of the main object in view that it recognises
-+ how confident it is about the object, as a percentage.

  ![Image of recogniser project running](images/classifier.png)